melange-re/melange-re.github.io/docs/working-with-js-objects-and-values.md

 type `_`.
 Melange will automatically infer the type of the resulting JavaScript object.

-In the route function, the `_type` argument starts with an underscore.
+In the `makePlace` function, the `_type` argument starts with an underscore.
 When binding to JavaScript objects with fields that are reserved keywords in OCaml, Melange allows the use of an underscore prefix for the labeled arguments.
 The resulting JavaScript object will have the underscore removed from the field names.
 This is only required for the `@mel.obj` attribute, while for other cases, the `@mel.as` attribute can be used to rename fields.